TRAVEL OUTSIDE OF SASKATCHEWAN

-This step supports the Government of Canada’s efforts to prevent non-essential travel and repatriate Canadians travelling abroad.
+Sun Life supports the Government of Canada’s efforts to prevent non-essential travel and repatriate Canadians travelling abroad.
 We urge plan members to follow the recommendations of the Government of Canada Travel Advisory.

 What this means for plan members

-- Coverage of any expenses during and after a period of quarantine (directed by a doctor or public health official), unless the member shows symptoms of or has tested positive for COVID-19
+- coverage of any expenses during and after a period of quarantine (directed by a doctor or public health official), unless the member shows symptoms of or has tested positive for COVID-19

-- Any request for extension of OOC coverage beyond the travel duration limit as set out in the contract
+- any request for extension of OOC coverage beyond the travel duration limit as set out in the contract

 For emergency medical expenses to be eligible for coverage, members must meet the definitions in our contract for “emergency” and “emergency services”.
-These definitions have not changed:
+These definitions have not changed.

-We will treat a medical emergency resulting from COVID-19 in the same way as any other medical emergency outside Canada.
+Sun Life will treat a medical emergency resulting from COVID-19 in the same way as any other medical emergency outside Canada.